Nik Richie: Lawsuits

+In 2011, Memphis, Tennessee, TV reporter Lauren Lee's lawsuit demanded that posts be permanently removed and $50 million.

-In another, heavily publicized case, Sarah Jones v.
-Dirty World Entertainment Recordings, LLC, a federal court in Kentucky initially reached the opposite conclusion, finding that Richie was not entitled to CDA immunity in a case arising from several posts about Kentucky high school teacher and part-time cheerleader Sarah Jones.
+In a heavily publicized case, Sarah Jones v.
+Dirty World Entertainment Recordings, LLC, a federal court in Kentucky initially found that Richie was not entitled to CDA immunity in a case arising from several posts about Kentucky high school teacher and part-time cheerleader Sarah Jones.
 The jury awarded Jones $338,000 in compensatory and punitive damages.
 However, Richie filed a successful appeal before the United States Court of Appeals for the Sixth Circuit, which in June 2014 ordered the judgment vacated and dismissed.

+Richie has been the defendant in several lawsuits relating to material posted on TheDirty.com.
+Richie has argued that he is protected from liability by Section 230 of the Communications Decency Act, like other operators of blogs and websites that allow third party users to submit content.

+Donald Trump

+In 2011, thedirty.com published an uncorroborated article claiming Stormy Daniels and Donald Trump had a sexual encounter at a golfing event, and Life & Style Weekly, a supermarket tabloid, printed the story.
+Stormy Daniels interviewed with Bauer Publishing, the parent company of Life & Style Weekly and In Touch Weekly magazines.

 Media appearances

-In January 2009, Richie was named one of Arizona's "10 most fascinating people" and interviewed by The Arizona Republic, behind other notable Arizonans such as political pundit Meghan McCain and author Stephenie Meyer.

-In November 2010, Richie was interviewed by Phil McGraw on an episode of Dr. Phil devoted to the subject of online bullying and gossip entitled "Dirt, Lies and the Internet.".
-McGraw questioned Richie about the morality of a website which allows users to openly bash each other with hurtful and profane comments, to which Richie responded that there is a marketplace for such a website.
+In November 2010, Nik Richie, with his wife, Shayne Lamas, appeared on an episode of Dr. Phil devoted to the subject of online bullying and gossip entitled "Dirt, Lies and the Internet.".
+Phil McGraw questioned Richie about the morality of a website which allows users to openly bash each other with hurtful and profane comments, to which Richie responded that there is a marketplace for such a website.
 McGraw replied, "Well, there's a marketplace for heroin too, but that doesn't justify being a heroin addict."

 In November 2011, Richie was interviewed by talk show host Anderson Cooper in an episode during which he was confronted by Sarah Jones, the former Cincinnati Bengals cheerleader and high school teacher who, at the time, was suing Richie for defamation.
 Richie was featured in a second interview with Anderson Cooper which aired in January 2012.

 In June 2011, ABC News program 20/20 aired a segment about Richie and his legal battle with Sarah Jones.

-In late 2012, Richie and his wife appeared on Season 2 of VH1 reality show Couples Therapy along with several other couples.
+In late 2012, Richie and his then-wife Shayne Lamas appeared on Season 2 of VH1 reality show Couples Therapy along with several other couples.
 In the season's final episode, Richie and Lamas renewed their wedding vows in a televised ceremony.
 Richie and Lamas appeared together in a Couples Therapy reunion episode which aired in 2014.

 In May 2013, Richie released a memoir, Sex, Lies and The Dirty.

-In 2013, wedding planner David Tutera threw a belated wedding reception for Richie and Lamas which was filmed as part of Tutera's reality TV series, David Tutera: Unveiled.